 While never confirmed, there’s been some speculation regarding the masks.
 Based on the fact that the previous L.W. singles had covers with art taken from their respective music videos, it seems that “Pleura” originally had a completely different video featuring the band in front of a green screen post-face transplant.
 A print featuring shots of the music video was sold by PHC Films in late 2021.

 “Pleura” was debuted at the band’s first post-lockdown show on 2021-02-23 at the Croxton Park Hotel in Naarm (Melbourne), and saw performances at seven other microtonal shows that year.
-It returned in 2022 and has remained in their roster since.
-Typically, the song is played as a standalone track and remains close to the studio version.
+It returned in 2022 and has remained in their roster since, even seeing an acoustic debut on 2024-08-23.